 The Popularity of the Wechsler Test

-Many counties around the world use this test in an adapted version.
-The scale has been adjusted to make it culturally fair.
+Many countries around the world use this test in an adapted version.
+The IQ test scale has been adjusted to make it culturally fair.
 Version four was released in 2008, which is the most recent version in use.
 Scoring models found that the standard IQ ranges from 85 through 115.
 Shockingly, nearly 70 percent of the population falls within these categories.

 The actual full-scale test is lengthy, and sometimes it is difficult for children and adults to sit through.
 Thus, an abbreviated version has been developed of late.
 The scaled down version provides an accurate assessment of intelligence, but it takes less than a half an hour.
 Some clinicians use the Stanford Binet IQ test, but The Wechsler Test remains the “go to” examination around most of the world.

 Individuals that are not linked with a psychologist can still take the test.
 There are online versions that can suffice.
 While there are dozens of assessments that can measure one’s intelligence, few have the historical significance and the evolution of this examination.

 Dr. Wechsler dedicated his life to the study of the brain, and generations long after are still using his research as a diagnostic tool.
 He remains just as prevalent in death as he did in life.
 He passed on May 2, 1981, at the age of 85.
 He is the 51st most quoted mental health professional of the 20th century.